avcoder/unit06-lesson05/slides.md

    - when you click button, value gets set == this is one-way data binding where JS changes variable, and thus UI reflects that
 - To get 2-way data binding, add an `onChange` on the input to `console.log(e.target.value)`
    - now make it set state instead - what happens now when you type in the input box?
+- Try removing value from input tag - does it still work?
+(Try clicking button)
+- How does this compare with Vue.js?

 ---
 layout: image-right